nystudio107/craft-webperf/README.md

 Webperf also gathers Craft specific information such as database queries, Twig rendering time, memory used, and overall TTFB (Time To First Byte) performance timings.
 Webperf will also record any front JavaScript errors as well as Craft CMS errors in one place for ease of discovery.

-Webperf then presents this performance information in concise graphs that give you insights into how your website performs.
+Webperf then presents this performance information in concise graphs that give you insight into how your website performs.
 Webperf even provides you with bullet-pointed recommendations on how you can fix any performance problems that are found.
 And [performance affects conversions](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates/) as well as user experience.

 Webperf leverages the the performance profiling that web browsers & Craft CMS already do.
 It has been optimized to minimize the [Observer Effect](https://en.wikipedia.org/wiki/Observer_effect_(information_technology)), collecting data without impacting performance.